-Enregistré par l'Agence internationale de l'énergie atomique le 22 mai 1973.
+Enregistré par l'Agence internationale de l'énergie atomique le 7 septembre 1976.

-AGREEMENT1 BETWEEN THE GOVERNMENT OF THE KINGDOM OF DENMARK AND THE INTERNATIONAL ATOMIC ENERGY AGENCY FOR THE APPLICATION OF SAFEGUARDS IN CONNECTION WITH THE TREATY ON THE NON-PROLIFERATION OF NUCLEAR WEAP-ONS2
+AGREEMENT1 BETWEEN THE GOVERNMENT OF THE KING-DOM OF SWEDEN AND THE INTERNATIONAL ATOMIC ENERGY AGENCY FOR THE APPLICATION OF SAFEGUARDS IN CONNECTION WITH THE TREATY ON THE NON-PROLIF-ERATION OF NUCLEAR WEAPONS2

-Whereas the Kingdom of Denmark (hereinafter referred to as "Denmark") is a party to the Treaty on the Non-Proliferation of Nuclear Weapons (hereinafter referred to as "the Treaty") opened for signature at London, Moscow and Washington on 1 July 19682 and which entered into force on 5 March 1970;
+WHEREAS the Kingdom of Sweden (hereinafter referred to as "Sweden") is a party to the Treaty on the Non-Proliferation of Nuclear Weapons (hereinafter referred to as "the Treaty") opened for signature at London, Moscow and Washington on 1 July 19682 and which entered into force on 5 March 1970;

-WHEREAS paragraph 1 of article III of the Treaty reads as follows:
+WHEREAS paragraph 1 of Article III of the Treaty reads as follows:

 "Each non-nuclear-weapon State Party to the Treaty undertakes to accept safeguards, as set forth in an agreement to be negotiated and concluded with the International Atomic Energy Agency in accordance with the Statute of the International Atomic Energy Agency3 and the Agency's safeguards system, for the exclusive purpose of verification of the fulfilment of its obligations assumed under this Treaty with a view to preventing diversion of nuclear energy from peaceful uses to nuclear weapons or other nuclear explosive devices.
-Procedures for the safeguards required by this article shall be followed with respect to source or special fissionable material whether it is being produced, processed or used in any principal nuclear facility or is outside any such facility.
-The safeguards required by this article shall be applied on all source or special fissionable material in all peaceful nuclear activities within the territory of such State, under its jurisdiction, or carried out under its control anywhere.";
+Procedures for the safeguards required by this Article shall be followed with respect to source or special fissionable material whether it is being produced, processed or used in any principal nuclear facility or is outside any such facility.
+The safeguards required by this Article shall be applied on all source or special fissionable material in all peaceful nuclear activities within the territory of such State, under its jurisdiction, or carried out under its control anywhere".